Alf McMichael

 Newcastle United F.C. in 1960 with these players – from the left, standing: James "Jimmy" Scoular, Richard Matthewson "Dick" Keith, Bryan Harvey (goalkeeper), Bob Stokoe, Alf McMichael and George Eastham; crouched: "Terry" W. L. Marshall, Ivor J. Allchurch, Leonard Roy "Len" White, John McGuigan and Liam Tuohy.

 Alfred McMichael (1 October 1927 – 7 January 2006) was a footballer who played as a left back.

 Belfast-born McMichael began his career at Linfield, before signing for Newcastle United in 1949.
 He remained at Newcastle until 1962, appearing 433 times and scoring once for the club.
 He was part of the team that won the 1952 FA Cup final, after his disappointment of missing the final the year before through injury.
 At one point he was considered the best left-back in Britain and was a popular player amongst Newcastle United supporters.

+He played in the FIFA World Cup of 1958 with the Northern Ireland national team.
+They passed the group stage as the 2nd of the group 1, winning 1-0 against Czechoslovakia, losing 3-1 against Argentina and tying 2-2 with Germany, subsequently defeating Czechoslovakia 2–1 in the tie-breaker.
+Then, they lost 4-0 against France in the quarter finals, ending their world cup dream.

 He represented Northern Ireland 40 times.

 After retiring from playing, he managed South Shields from 1963 until 1969, guiding them to the North Regional League title in 1966–67.